Quick Start: Incremental Load in ODX Server

 - You may preview or refresh the Rules will be applied on these tables

-For more detailed instructions, please see Setting up Incremental Load.
+For more detailed instructions, please see Incremental Loading.

 Understanding Incremental Loading in ODX